Rough play: what it is and why children do it

 You might worry that your child is being aggressive, but you can usually tell rough-and-tumble play or play fighting from the real thing.

 In rough play, children smile and laugh.
 You might see excitement and pleasure on their faces.
 No-one gets bullied, hurt or forced to do anything.
 Once children are finished with rough-and-tumble play, they keep playing together.

 If you see frowning, crying, fear or anger, it isn’t play.
 And children who are really fighting move away from each other once the fight is over.

 Rough play can sometimes lead to real fighting, so try to set some rules about what is and isn’t OK during play.
 You can get even young children involved in working out what the rules should be.
 For example, you and your child might make rules about checking that everyone is happy with playing this way and stopping if anyone seems uncomfortable.
 This is important because it helps to keep everyone safe.

 Rough-and-tumble play is usually pretty high energy – chasing, wrestling, spinning and play fighting.
 The key thing is that everyone is having fun.
 Sometimes children can get hurt, but no-one is actually trying to hurt anyone else.

 Rough-and-tumble play: ages and stages

 Babies and toddlers enjoy exciting movement, as long as they feel safe.
-Toddlers and babies like to be bounced on their parents’ knees or lifted into the air.
+Babies and toddlers like to be bounced on their parents’ knees or lifted into the air.
 It’s best to be gentle with young children, though, to avoid any accidental injury.

 Toddlers love playing chasey or tiggy, spinning around and dancing.
+Some toddlers like gentle wrestling on a safe, soft surface with you or other toddlers.
 This kind of active play works best when children are wide awake and not expected to go to bed or sit quietly any time soon.